AndreasHefti/flyKo/README.md

   Until now only a project with an implementation for libgdx is supported.

 - Stringent Component builder API with DSL support.
 Use Fly-Ko's builder DSL to build and compose components.

+- Indexing for Component types and instances for fast access Firefly comes with an indexing system that allows to indexed Java types (Class types) within a defined root type on one hand and on the other to index instances (objects) of a specified type.
+All Components, Entities and Systems are indexed by type and mostly, if needed also by the instance to guarantee fast access.

+- Multiple Views
+  Views on Fly-Ko are like windows to separated worlds within the main game window that can be placed at the main game window and render its own (layered) world.
+And of course views are components and can be build like any other component in Fly-Ko.
+  Under the hood, Views uses OpenGL's FBO (Frame Buffer Object) to render each world-view to a texture and render all this textures to the main game window at the end.

 Code example: